 Scleroderma and Lupus

-Scleroderma is the most common “overlap disease” for those living with lupus – up to 20%.
+Scleroderma is one of the most common “overlap diseases” for those living with lupus, with about 20% of those with scleroderma also having lupus.
 Learn about the complexities of scleroderma including its symptoms, possible complications and the most common ways to manage this autoimmune disease.

 - Types of Scleroderma